|NEW: Use “Cache Prefreshing” in API Gateway for Extremely Time-Pressured API Calls|

 Here are five of Akamai API Gateway's key capabilities for API developers:

 GraphQL is a query language for APIs that allows developers to fetch only the data needed with a single round-trip to the server.
 However, there is no native caching capability in the GraphQL spec.
-API Gateway gives you the ability to cache GraphQL responses so you can reduce fetches to the databases and microservices below the GraphQL server.
+API Gateway provides an edge capability to cache GraphQL responses so you can reduce fetches to the databases and microservices below the GraphQL server.

 Scalable access control

 Ensure the right users access your APIs at the edge instead of at origin.
-API Gateway lets you authenticate with API keys or authorize requests with JSON Web Tokens (JWT).
-New OAuth 2.0 support provides secure, delegated access to your API, eliminating the need for users to provide usernames and passwords (and the need for you to store those credentials securely).
+API Gateway lets you authenticate with API keys or authorize requests at the edge with JSON Web Tokens (JWT).

 User quota enforcement

-API Gateway lets you set request quotas at the user or application level, enforce lifetime call volume by key, enable tier access, and enforce business SLAs.
+API Gateway lets you offload quota enforcement to the Edge by setting request quotas at the user or application level, enforce lifetime call volume by key, enable tiered access, and helps enforce business SLAs.

 Create your API definition or import your OpenAPI 3.0 or RAML API definitions to get going quickly.
 Automate your API deployment by seamlessly snapping into your existing DevOps workflow using Akamai's rich set of administrative APIs.